Squamous Cell Carcinoma

 Metastatic squamous cell carcinoma is a complicated cancer type, which makes the treatment hard.
 It needs different kinds of therapy since the disease spreads a lot.
 This occurs when cells from the primary tumor move to different body parts or lymph nodes.

-In situ Squamous Cell Carcinoma
+In Situ Squamous Cell Carcinoma

 The term “in situ” refers to a type of cancer that remains in a single location and does not move into surrounding tissues.
 For example, in the case of squamous cell carcinoma, it indicates that the unusual cells are confined only to the epidermis, which is the outermost layer of skin.
 It is necessary to address these ‘in situ' lesions fast, even if they don't spread, because doing so can prevent them from developing into more severe forms of cancer.